 How much will a MIAM cost?

 You may be eligible for Legal Aid to cover the cost.
 But if not, your local service will be able to advise you of their charges.
 We provide a range of flexible packages and payment terms and you can find out more about mediation costs here.

 The benefits of mediation

 Mediation provides a safe, confidential environment, allowing you to discuss future arrangements for you and your family.

-Our mediators are skilled at helping you navigate the legal and emotional maze that family breakdown can create and to help you turn your arguments into agreements to move on with your lives.
+Our mediators are skilled at helping you navigate the legal and emotional maze that a family breakdown can create and to help you turn your arguments into agreements to move on with your lives.

 - It is cheaper, quicker and less stressful than going to court.